dilip8990/assignment/README.md

 Please refer to aws.doc for infra spin up

-please refer to cicd.doc for code info
+Please refer to cicd.doc for code info